 Swiss Army Knife

-One item that you should always have with you when you travel is the famous Swiss Army Army Knife.
+One item that you should always have with you when you travel is the famous Swiss Army Knife.
 This is probably one of the most versatile and useful items in the world.
 I probably have around 10 different versions of them.

 Many Swiss army knives have more than 15 functions.
-These have z.
-B. Scissors, screwdrivers, blades, small saws, bottle openers, etc. Another advantage is that they do not take up much space.
+These have scissors, screwdrivers, blades, small saws, bottle openers, etc. Another advantage is that they do not take up much space.
 In countries like Colombia, however, you have to expect that such an object will be taken away by the police during a check.
 I prefer not to talk about where the knife ends up in the end.